Tips On Changing Your Password

-Formulate a key using your favorite word or name, in this case I will use “brown” which I will formulate as 6r0wN.
+Formulate a key using your favourite word or name, in this case, I will use “brown” which I will formulate as 6r0wN.
 You can add the year or your age which will add two more characters to the key.
-The key will therefore change with the change of your age.
+The key will therefore change with the change in your age.
 You can add or minus a constant number to your age so that it is even harder to figure out.
 This gives you a main key to which you can attach the different codes for the different accounts.

-So in case you have in internet banking account, all you have to do is to take the main key and add some letters from the account name, for example ‘6rowN301bk’.
+So in case you have an internet banking account, all you have to do is to take the main key and add some letters from the account name, for example, ‘6rowN301bk’.
 The main key is 6rown, your age is 30 the account is internet banking with the initials ‘1bk’ with the numeral ‘1’ used instead of

 ‘I’.
 The password changes to ‘6r0wN30hi’ for health insurance and so forth.

 You can always change the main key to a more complex name like ‘Equip’ that will help you use more letter-numeral combinations e.g. “39u1p”.

 Obvious passwords are quite easy to remember.
 It is even easier for people and computer software to guess these obvious passwords.
 Some software can crack common word software like “placebo” in under 3 minutes.
 Most geeks can figure out anniversaries, birthdates and other obvious occasion-oriented encryptions in a matter of minutes.
 It is better to go for numbers and names that mean something to you but cannot be found on your bio-data or anywhere on the information about you online.